snlucas/My-First-Python-WebScrapping/README.md

 # My First Webscrapping with Python
-This is a project to study purposes.
+This is a project for study purposes.

+# Amazon Iphone Search
+Search for iPhone on Amazon BR, and give a CSV with names and prices of the products from the first page.